bkdredge/startup/README.md

 AWS Services makes it possible to run an actual web server for a super low cost!
 That's awesome!
 It was neat to be able to access the server through shell. ssh -i ~/keys/production.pem ubuntu@53.104.2.123 (example of what to do)

 AWS Services also makes it possible to purchase a domain name for a cheap price.
 And I could get any subdomain as welL!
 This is wonderful! --> Route 53 on AWS, Domains -> Registered Domains, and then Hosted Zones

+Look for HTML/CSS/JavaScript things on the web to try new things!